 - Investigate alternative plan design options.
 Conduct a broad review of options.
 Some public employers offer new employees a hybrid plan that includes a mix of defined benefit and defined contribution features.
 Hybrid structures take many forms that can be customized for an employers workforce.
-(See the GFOA's best practice on Design Elements of Hybrid Retirement Plans.)
+(See the GFOA's best practice on Hybrid Retirement Plan Design.)

 - Reconsider Other Postemployment Benefits (OPEB).
 Along with pension benefits, retiree medical benefits should be sustainable and competitive.
-Developing a new tier for pension benefits offers an opportunity to evaluate the design of OPEB benefits, identifying alternative benefits or plan designs that have the potential to control costs and increase long-term sustainability.6 (See the GFOA's best practice on Ensuring OPEB Sustainability.)
+Developing a new tier for pension benefits offers an opportunity to evaluate the design of OPEB benefits, identifying alternative benefits or plan designs that have the potential to control costs and increase long-term sustainability.
+(See the GFOA's best practice on Ensuring Other Postemployment Benefits (OPEB) Sustainability.)

 The second set of issues relates to understanding how changes in key plan design elements will affect the governments financial goals and its employees.
 (See the GFOA's best practices on Design Elements of Defined Benefit Plans, Defined Contribution Plans, and Hybrid Retirement Plans.)
 These elements include:

 - Retirement ages.
-Normal Social Security retirement age is now 67 for Americans who were born after 1960.
-In light of this, employers should consider recalibrating normal retirement ages for new hires.
+Normal Social Security retirement age is 67 for Americans who were born after 1960.
+Employers should consider recalibrating normal retirement ages for new hires accordingly.
 Where legally permissible and appropriate, governments might choose to incrementally increase the retirement age for current employees, provided the change does not affect protected accrued benefits.
 Governments that provide early retirement should recognize the actuarial cost of this practice, and they should consider funding the early retirement benefit through both employer and employee contributions.
-(See GFOA's Advisory on Evaluating the Use of Early Retirement Incentives, which recommends extreme caution if considering early retirement incentives.)
+(See GFOA's Advisory on The Use of Early Retirement Incentives, which does not recommend use of early retirement incentives.)